unicef/inventory-hugo-theme/.github/CONTRIBUTING.md

 This section describes conventions and common courtesies when working on the project.
 Following these steps improves the probability of your change or contribution being accepted.

-### <a id="conventions--ticket-start"></a>Start working on a ticket
+### <a id="conventions--issue-start"></a>Start working on an issue

-Want to work on a new ticket?
+Want to work on a new issue?
-Follow these three steps:
+Follow these steps:

-1. Check if ticket is already assigned
+1. Check if issue is already assigned
-1. Leave a comment in the ticket to work on it
+1. Leave a comment in the issue to work on it
+1. Start a new git feature branch

 If someone else is already assigned, it means the task is **already in progress**.
-An assigned ticket is not available to start new work.
+An assigned issue is not available to start new work.
-If a ticket has no updates for longer than seven days, you may follow up and ask if the assignee is still working on the ticket.
+If an issue has no updates for longer than seven days, you may follow up and ask if the assignee is still working on the issue.

-Finally, **leave a comment** in the ticket you want to work on.
+Then, **leave a comment** in the issue you want to work on.
-A maintainer will reply asking for more information or they will assign the ticket to you.
+A maintainer will reply asking for more information or they will assign the issue to you.
-When you are assigned a ticket, this means you are approved to work on it.
+When you are assigned an issue, this means you are approved to work on it.

+Finally, once approved to work on an issue, **create a new [git feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)** for the issue you are working on.
+This will help you [make a pull request](#conventions--submit-pr) and make revisions easier.

-### <a id="conventions--ticket-inactive"></a>Inactive tickets
+### <a id="conventions--issue-inactive"></a>Inactive issues

-Sometimes, an assignee of a ticket may no longer have time to work on a ticket.
+Sometimes, an assignee of an issue may no longer have time to work on an issue.
-**After five days of no updates, a ticket can be reassigned by a project maintainer.**
+**After five days of no updates, an issue can be reassigned by a project maintainer.**
-This _DOES NOT_ mean all tickets must be solved in five days.
+This _DOES NOT_ mean all issues must be solved in five days.
-It _DOES_ mean if an assignee does not respond to new comments in a ticket after five days of their last comment, it can be re-assigned by a maintainer.
+It _DOES_ mean if an assignee does not respond to new comments in an issue after five days of their last comment, it can be re-assigned by a maintainer.
-This helps to keep tickets open and available for those who have time to work on them.
+This helps to keep issues open and available for those who have time to work on them.

-If you are working on a ticket and more than five days have passed since your last comment, please give an update when possible.
+If you are working on an issue and more than five days have passed since your last comment, please give an update when possible.

 ### <a id="conventions--submit-pr"></a>Submit a pull request

 These guidelines help maintainers review new pull requests.
 Stick to the guidelines for faster pull request reviews.

-1. Prefer gradual small changes than sudden big changes
+1. Prefer gradual small changes than sudden big changes.
+1. Write meaningful commit messages.
+   Commit messages should be clear and brief.
+   Tag an issue in your commit message if you are assigned an issue, e.g. `Fixes #123.`
 1. Write a helpful title for your pull request (if someone reads only one sentence, will they understand your change?)
 1. Address the following questions in your pull request:
     1. What is a summary of your change?